mayur-driod/E-Commerce-Application/README.md

 then I will get the mail of the user, using that I will then need to retrive the _id of the user Using that _id I will need to then get all the orders of that user after this I will Send all the users orders in the response.

+## Milestone 27
+In this milestone we created a orderpage in the forntend and the component for displaying the order products with button to cancel the order.
+Using axios patch and array methods I have been able to remove the product from the database when the user clicks on the remove or cancel button in the orderhistory page.